 The Company has previously relied exclusively on private placements with a small group of investors to finance its business and operations.
 The Company has had little revenue since inception.
-For the three months ended March 31, 2016, the Company incurred a net loss from continuing operations of approximately \$132,000 and used approximately \$55,000 in net cash from operating activities from continuing operations and was provided approximately \$5,000 in net cash from operating activities from discontinued operations.
-The Company had total cash on hand including cash from discontinued operations of approximately \$6,000 as of March 31, 2016.
+For the nine months ended September 30, 2016, the Company incurred a net loss from continuing operations of approximately \$246,000 and used approximately \$27,000 in net cash from operating activities from continuing operations and approximately \$9,000 in net cash from operating activities from discontinued operations of approximately \$30,000 as of September 30, 2016.
 The Company is not able to obtain additional financing adequate to fulfill its commercialization activities, nor achieve a level of revenues adequate to support the Company's cost structure.
 The Company does not currently have any revenue under contract nor does it have any immediate sales prospects.
 The Company has significantly reduced employees and overhead.
 The decision to cease operations of Dr. Pave, LLC and Dr. Pave Worldwide, LLC was made on December 31, 2015.
+These business components are captured within discontinued operations as of September 30, 2016 (Note 5).

-These business components are captured within discontinued operations as of March 31, 2016 (Note 5).
 The Company has significantly scaled back operations to maintain only a minimal level of operations necessary to support our licensee, warehouse the equipment held for the licensee and look for potential merger candidates.
 It is the Company's intention to move forward as a public entity and to seek potential merger candidates.
 If the Company fails to merge or be acquired by another company, we will be required to terminate all operations.

-During the three months ended March 31, 2016, the Company received cash of \$15,000 as part of the \$2,000,000 senior secured debt offering commenced in February 2015.
-Based upon the Company's current financial position and inability to obtain additional financing, the Company was not be able to satisfy the mandatory principal payments in 2015 under the \$2,000,000 senior secured debt.
+During the nine months ended September 30, 2016, the Company received cash of \$15,000 as part of the \$2,000,000 senior secured debt offering commenced in February 2015.
+Based upon the Company's current financial position and inability to obtain additional financing, the Company was not able to satisfy the mandatory principal payments in 2015 under the \$2,000,000 senior secured debt.
 The Company will continue to work with the lenders to explore extension or conversion options, but there is no guarantee the lenders will agree to modify the repayment terms of the notes under conditions that will allow the Company to continue to repay the notes, if at all.
-As these notes are secured by all of the assets of the Company, including intellectual property rights, the Company is in default in regards to interest payments on the notes, and the lenders may call the notes and foreclose on the Company's assets.
+As these notes are secured by all the assets of the Company, including intellectual property rights, the Company is in default in regard to interest payments on the notes, and the lenders may call the notes and foreclose on the Company's assets.

 The issues described above raise substantial doubt about the Company's ability to continue as a going concern.
-The Company has been solely reliant on raising debt and capital in order to maintain its operations.
+The Company has been solely reliant on raising debt and capital to maintain its operations.
 Previously the Company was able to raise debt and equity financing through the assistance of a small number of investors who have been substantial participants in its debt and equity offerings since the Company's formation.
 These investors have chosen not to further assist the Company with its capital raising initiatives and, at this time, the Company is not able to obtain any alternative forms of financing and the Company will not be able to continue to satisfy its current or long term obligations.
 The Company needs to merge with or be acquired by another company.
 If a candidate is not identified, the Company will be forced to cease operations all together.